-The Trust may also employ financial derivative instruments (FDIs) including futures, forward contracts and options for efficient portfolio management purposes.
-The use of such instruments is more particularly described under the headings Efficient Portfolio Management and Financial Derivative Instruments below and in the Prospectus and will at all times be in accordance with the conditions and limits laid down by the Central Bank from time to time.
+The Trust may also employ futures, forwards and options for investment and for efficient portfolio management purposes.
+The Trust may also invest in warrants or convertible bonds which may embed a derivative element.
+The use of such instruments is more particularly described in the section entitled "Financial Derivative Instruments for Investment and Efficient Portfolio Management" below and in the Prospectus and will at all times be in accordance with the conditions and limits prescribed by the Central Bank.
+For example, the Investment Manager may buy and sell future contracts and forwards in order to maintain a fully invested position while at the same time accommodating liquidity requirements.